Pay equity for school administration staff

 The cost of the pay increases need to be government funded, with no negative outcomes for school budgets.

 There are a few things we need to fully understand before beginning a pay equity claim.

 Who exactly is the pay equity claim for?
 What administration work will show to have merit to proceed in a pay equity issue, that because the work is women-dominated it has been historically undervalued?
 How many people do that work?

 There'll be plenty of opportunities for you to take part.

 What we've learned so far

-Since we've started asking school administrators about their work, we've learned some pretty interesting things about the workforce.
+Since we've started asking administrators about your work, we've learned some pretty interesting things about the workforce.
 Here's some of what we've learned.